Hetvi07/Hetvi07/README.md

 ### Glad to see you here! 🤩 &nbsp;
 I'm a pursuing Bachelors's in Computer Engineering 🎓 at CHARUSAT University🏛.
-I'm a lifelong learner who's always willing to work across domains 💡.
+I'm an enthusiastic, inquisitive programmer who's always willing to work across domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.

 <br />